Shapley Value Computation in Ontology-Mediated Query Answering: Preliminaries

 \section{Preliminaries}

-We recall some important notions related to description logics (DLs), databases, queries, and complexity, directing readers to \cite{DBLP:books/daglib/0041477} for a detailed introduction to DLs.
-Our presentation of DLs and databases slightly differs from the `usual' ones so as that we may employ some definitions and notations in both settings.
+\begin{toappendix} \end{toappendix} We recall some important notions related to description logics (DLs), databases, queries, and complexity, directing readers to \cite{DBLP:books/daglib/0041477} for a detailed introduction to DLs.
+Note that our presentation of DLs and databases slightly differs from the ``usual'' ones so that we may employ some definitions and notations in both settings.